The better the question

 What differentiates Ruben and Cedric from their peers is a true passion for start-up culture and a drive to serve the specific needs of those companies.
 They go beyond their everyday responsibilities to connect with entrepreneurs who need their help, meeting their concerns and knowledge gaps with empathy and experience.
 They’re creating a better working world for companies that might not be able to afford their services today, but know whom they can trust when they can.

 As these organizations grow and professionalize, they will have the resources to contract professional services in an official capacity, enabling further strategic growth and sustainability.
 Often, they choose to come back to the trusted relationships they’ve built with Ruben and Cedric.
-In fact, one of these companies has since become the largest brewery in Ghent and has asked Ruben to serve on their advisory board.
+In fact, one of these companies has since become the largest brewery in Ghent and has asked Ruben to serve on their consulting board.

 Their work is not only inspirational but scalable, because Ruben and Cedric have a broader set of resources to draw upon.
 They work as part of a wider EY initiative called EYNovation™ —where individuals who share Ruben’s and Cedric’s passion and knowledge are getting in on the ground floor with entrepreneurs who need their know-how and support.
 Thanks to people like Ruben and Cedric, these interactions not only spread the EY entrepreneurial spirit and experience, they introduce a new generation of businesses to the purpose of building a better working world.